Skip to Content

 Sharing is caring!

-I am going to explain about litter syndrome and the risks of sibling puppies fighting when raising similar aged Pomeranian Puppies
+I will explain litter syndrome and the risks of sibling puppies fighting when raising similar-aged Pomeranian Puppies.

-Because dogs have a fear default reaction to unfamiliar or unusual stimuli, it can confuse their world and their coping skills will be impaired as they grow.
+Because dogs have a fear reaction to unfamiliar or unusual stimuli, it can confuse their world, and their coping skills will be impaired as they grow.

-Behaviour is influenced by many variables and not all siblings that are raised together will exhibit the same signs.
+Many variables influence behavior; not all siblings raised together will exhibit the same signs.

 Common Signs of Littermate Syndrome Include: